 When Nicole visited Lao Friends Hospital for Children earlier this year as a volunteer consultant for their development programs, she commented “After five minutes at LFHC, I knew I found a new calling.”
 As a mother of four children, children’s health issues and rights have played a major role in her life.
 She has been Executive Director of Friends Without A Border since March of 2017.

 After moving from Japan and graduating from the International Center of Photography in New York, Akiko started working as a photography assistant for photographer Kenro Izu in the early 1990s.
 In 1996, when Kenro decided to found a nonprofit organization to build a pediatric hospital in Cambodia, she offered her administrative and clerical skills and gradually shifted her time from the photography field to NGO work, as Friends continued to grow and gradually expand.
-Akiko is a founding board member and Chief Administrative Officer of the organization.
+Akiko is a founding board member.

 Manager of Communications and Development